dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 **Index**

-1. The generated Toc will be an ordered list
+1. The generated ToC will be an ordered list
    {:toc}

 Ready?
 Let’s go!